Sohaib63/AWS-Intro-to-CLoud-EC2-lab/README.md

 - Configure the web server to automatically start on boot
 - Activate the Web server
 - Create a simple web page

+###Step 8: Launch an EC2 instance

+## Now that you have configured your EC2 instance settings, it is time to launch your instance.

+1. In the Summary section, choose Launch instance.

+2. Choose View all instances

+3. The instance appears in a Pending state, which means that it is being launched.
+It then changes to Running, which indicates that the instance has started booting.
+There will be a short time before you can access the instance.

+4. The instance receives a public Domain Name System (DNS) name that you can use to contact the instance from the Internet.

+5. Next to your Web-Server, select the check box.
+The Details tab displays detailed information about your instance.

+6. To view more information in the Details tab, drag the window divider upward.

+7. Review the information displayed in the Details, Security and Networking tabs.

+8. Wait for your instance to display the following:

+> Note: Refresh if needed.

+Instance State: Running
+Status Checks: 2/2 checks passed